 Christone holds a PhD in Economics and an MSc. in Agricultural Economics from the University of Kent (UK).
 He has a first degree in Agricultural Economics from the University of Malawi.
 Prior to joining MwAPATA, Christone worked as a Policy Analyst in the New Alliance Policy Acceleration Support (NAPAS) project in the Ministry of Agriculture, Irrigation and Water Development (MoAIWD).
 He joined the NAPAS project, from the MoAIWD where he worked as a Chief Economist.

-Dinah Salonga - Research Assistant
+Mrs. Dinah Salonga - Research Analyst

 Dinah is an agriculture economist holding of Masters Degree in Agriculture and Applied Economics majoring in Agricultural Policy Analysis from Lilongwe University of Agriculture and Natural Resources (LUANAR) and the University of Pretoria.
 Dinah has worked with Opportunity International Bank of Malawi (OIBM) and GIZ before joining the MwAPATA Institute.
 In addition, she also worked as a freelance research assistant on various consultancies.
 She has experience in research, project management and banking.

-Garnet Sibo - Driver/Office Assistant
+Mr. Garnet Sibu - Driver/Office Assistant

 Garnet provides support to all staff in the area of transportation and general duties in the office.
 He is responsible for driving the Institute vehicles on official business and ensuring that Institute vehicles are always in good running condition.
 He is responsible for providing administrative support for the smooth operation of the office among other duties.